meupatrocinio/istio-topology-routing-example/README.md

-# Istio Topology based routing example
+# Istio topology based routing example

 This respoistory contains the examples to do topology based routing as specified in the blog <<link to the blog>>.
 There is "app" folder which contains code to build the app and "k8s" module which contains Kubenetes spec files to deploy to run the examples.
 Ensure that while following the instructions **<<>>** are replaced with the right value.
 For example **<<replace_with_account_id>>** should be replaced with the relevant account number.
-## Pre-requistes

 ### 1. Build and publish the example app

 First step is build the clone the application code and create and ecr repository and login to the repository